-- 1. Format, synthesize and analyze existing data for entry into the standardized assessment process - 2.
+- 1. Format, synthesize and analyze existing data for standardized assessment process - 2.
 Integrate current habitat, climate, and stressor information within the threats assessment - 3.
 Run the species and ranking tool - 4.
-Share outputs with taxonomic experts for review - 5.
-Synthesize information for MNWAP revision
+Share outputs for expert review and revision - 5.
+Project staff will finalize updated SGCN list and assist in the overall MNWAP revision